runescapejon/ChestShops/README.md

 | /chestshopgive (quantity)   | Give the amount you want to another player   | chestshop.give      |
 | n/a   | Give the ability to perform Admin Chestshops   | chestshop.admin

+## Support this plugin?
+I don't acccept any donations but thank you for considering it.
+All my developments are free open sources.
+If you enjoy this project please consider hitting that star on this github page that all i ask.
+This tell me that there are users who are enjoying and utilizing it thank you.

+## Credit
 ChestShop was created by Justin and he has requested the changes to be shared with him on Github.
 Additionally, I do have permission from him to maintain this fork.
 Please report all issues and bugs found on Github and I'll fix them ASAP thank you.